Singapore has no natural resources.

 Most developed countries (including Singapore) use the CPI, which is designed to track the average price changes of a fixed bucket of goods and services over time.
 The data are compiled by the Singapore Department of Statistics.

 The two main inflation rates that reflect the cost of living in Singapore are the CPI All-Items (factors in all categories of goods and services that a resident household usually consumes; also known as headline inflation) and the MAS Core Inflation Rate (CPI All-Items minus accommodation and private transport).
+If you want to know more about the general inflation in Singapore, you can read this article.

 What Is the Education Inflation Rate?